dimroc/blog/_posts/2017-04-09-machine-learning-who-gave-you-that-long-id.md

 ![First Digit - Three](/public/images/machine-learning-ids/firstDigitThreePolicies.png)

-The yellow bar is actually a third policy, and notice that it's hardcoded to once value, resulting in a point cloud so thick, it looks like a line.
+The yellow bar is actually a third policy, and notice that it's hardcoded to one value, resulting in a point cloud so thick, it looks like a line.
 Again, we can easily intuit this policy from the others with high confidence, with just the first digit.